idaholab/moose/tutorials/tutorial04_meshing/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/presentation/tutorial04_step08_abtr.md

 - Split into multiple intervals, definite heights and number of layers for each
 - Set top/bottom boundary IDs to be referenced later

-- Assign new block IDs to each axial level using `subdomain_swaps`
+- Assign new block IDs to each axial level using [!param](/Mesh/AdvancedExtruderGenerator/subdomain_swaps)

 !row!
 !col small=12 medium=6 large=8